austenmarden/avrae-icewind-dale/002-Owlbear-Hollow.md

 1x Scroll of Summon Abyssal Familiar - ? gp -  _This scroll speaks of summoning and binding a ferocious demonic familiar to help you in your travels.
 A crude drawing, likely scrawled by the hand of the cultist you just killed shows a ferocious thousand tooth lined maw and dark soulless eye_ - This scroll will only summon [Abyssal Chicken](https://www.dndbeyond.com/monsters/abyssal-chicken) familiars.

 1x Assassination Contract - _Brothers and Sisters, word has reached us of a grave undertaker and his family travelling from the south to disturb our stranglehold on the dead in the Dale.
 We cannot let anyone interfere with our affairs.
-Find Bhulin Puhi and insure the only graves he'll tend in these forsaken realms are his own! -The Elder_
+Find Bhulin Puhi, summon Kyyr'ilzx'leth and insure that the only graves that wretched man tends in these forsaken realms are his own! -The Elder_

 1x Black Velvet Mask - 25 gp - _An ornate black velvet mask sitched with silver thread.
 The word or name Umôrdhoth is repeated several times in crude deep speech across a spiral pattern._